Corporate and Social Responsibility

 In 2015, the Military was voted out of power when the NLD party had a landslide victory in democratic elections.
 This sparked a wave of overseas businesses building up their operations in the country.
 In 2020, there was another general election that the NLD party won.
 However, the military demanded a re-run of the election, citing irregularities.
 In January 2021, the military warned that it would intervene, and on February 1st, 2021, they retook power.

-We have been closely monitoring the situation in Myanmar, working alongside the Fair Wear Foundation and other brands manufacturing in the country.
-Unfortunately, conducting human rights due diligence (HRDD) has become quite challenging for us.
+We have been closely monitoring the situation in Myanmar, working alongside the Fair Wear Foundation (FW) and other brands manufacturing in the country.
+Unfortunately, conducting human rights due diligence (HRDD) has become quite challenging for us and our risk profiling highlighted remediability as difficult.
 As a result, we have decided to follow the Fair Wear Foundation's guidance on responsible disengagement1, 2, and have decided to withdraw from two factories in Myanmar.
 This decision was made after careful consideration by our Director team, industry stakeholders, and the management of both factories.

 The two factories we work with in Myanmar are privately owned by foreign companies and have no direct affiliation with military groups.
 Both factories were existing suppliers but moved production from China to Myanmar.
-We will be completing our final production run with both factories in 2024.
-Factory A will not produce anything for us after this time, and we will transfer our business with Factory B to their production location in Bangladesh.
+We will be completing our final production run with Factory A in 2024 but have extended our disengagement from Factory B until the beginning of 2025.
+We are transferring our production with Factory B to their production location in Bangladesh, and the extension of this transition is to ensure product quality and to not put any pressure on this facility, whilst allowing the current facility to onboard other business.
 During this period, we will fulfil all our orders and take ownership of all raw materials.

 1. Fair Wear’s member brand guidance on business in Myanmar – responsible disengagement (April 2023)